marcoguerri/gpg-tpm2-keychain/README.md

-Docker setup which provides an environment for [pass](https://www.passwordstore.org/) password manager, backed by [gnupg-pkcs11-scd](https://github.com/alonbl/gnupg-pkcs11-scd) and [tpm2_pkcs11](https://github.com/tpm2-software/tpm2-pkcs11) backend to store gpg keys into TPM.
+Docker environment for [pass](https://www.passwordstore.org/) password manager, backed by [gnupg-pkcs11-scd](https://github.com/alonbl/gnupg-pkcs11-scd) and [tpm2_pkcs11](https://github.com/tpm2-software/tpm2-pkcs11) backend to store gpg keys into TPM.
-Documentation is still work in progress.
-Raw instructions below.

 WARNING: This is a relatively complex setup with lots of links in the chain, Complexity is the enemy of security.
 I cannot guarantee the absence of bugs or configuration mistakes that would void the security of the whole approach.
 Therefore, use at your own risk.